TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

 A leader has two duties:
 -   Uses the `AppendEntries` Remote Procedure Call (RPC) to:
-    -   Send its empty-payload heartbeat to the followers periodically via a heartbeat timer.
+    -   Send its empty-payload heartbeat to the followers periodically (every 50ms) via a heartbeat timer.
 The timer automatically resets after expiration.
-A follower resets its election timer when receiving a leader heartbeat.
+A follower resets its election timer (randomized between 150ms to 300ms) when receiving a leader heartbeat.
     -   Replicate data to its followers for write requests and failure recovery.
 Note that this resets its heartbeat timer as well.
 -   Handle read requests.